Suggested Reading:

 Editor’s Note:

-In light of so many abuses and embarrassing moments that we all have experienced at Funeral Masses, if in defiance of the very clear Order of Christian Funerals cited at the beginning of this article — a so-called “eulogy” is nevertheless allowed, it would be wise for the priest to at least require a written copy of it beforehand to examine and, if necessary, to edit it, before it is given this admonishment is brought to mind given the recent death of a relative whose son rambled on for about 20 minutes in a “humorous” biography of his father — interspersed with “sh*t” and other humiliating epithets — as he stood at the same pulpit where the priest solemnly read the Gospel — and dismissively spoke of the belief — that he apparently shared with the deceased — that religion was so much “nonsense.”
+In light of so many abuses and embarrassing moments that we all have experienced at Funeral Masses, if in defiance of the very clear Order of Christian Funerals cited at the beginning of this article — a so-called “eulogy” is nevertheless allowed, it would be wise for the priest to at least require a written copy of it beforehand to examine and, if necessary, to edit it, before it is given this admonishment is brought to mind given the recent death of a relative whose son rambled on for about 20 minutes in a “humorous” biography of his father — interspersed with “sh*t” and other humiliating epithets — as he stood at the same ambo where the priest solemnly read the Gospel — and dismissively spoke of the belief — that he apparently shared with the deceased — that religion was so much “nonsense.”
 The priest sat smiling benignly!
 My own instinct was to slap my relative soundly for blasphemy.
 For the sake of his humiliated mother, I refrained.

 Boston Catholic Journal